 The teachers decided otherwise.

-It started with Mrs Favotto and then when she wasn’t gaining any ground, the vice principal Mrs Porter joined the conga line too.
+It started with Mrs Favotto and then when she wasn’t gaining any ground, Vice-Principal Porter joined the conga line too.
 So now Henry’s running around and around the edge of the hall, with two teachers tailing him while all the other children sing Purple People Eater.
 And for some reason, I found this really humiliating and started to cry.
 (I still don’t know why I cried, I think it was because I felt ‘judged’ for not going after him myself and just standing there.)

 6. Re-enacting your road rage